This year has certainly been one we won't forget.

 Try not to obsess about the pain of the market volatility.

 Instead, review your plan and ensure it will weather the storm.

-The markets always recover.
+Then remember, the markets always recover.

 5. Do it together